The Alarming Concentration of Risk

 Protection Buyers can:

-- Effectively convert any credit security to a guaranteed-principal investment—receiving guaranteed market-based compensation upon its default
+- Effectively convert any underlying credit security to a guaranteed-principal investment—receiving guaranteed par-value proceeds upon its default

 - Secure direct hedges for more than 1 million eligible issues referenced on DelphX

 - Eliminate the need for variation and other collateral margins for credit protection

 - Generate competitive risk-free returns though anonymous basis trading

 Learn more about how protection buyers can benefit on the Guaranteed Protection page.